ihesp/IPART/docs/index.rst

     conda install numpy

 This installs the current latest version of ``numpy``.
-Most likely the latest versions will work, in case having compatibility issues, consider forcing a given version of a package, e.g.
+Most likely the latest versions will work, in case of compatibility issues, consider forcing a given version of a package, e.g.
 ::

     conda install matplotlib=2.2.3